panique/mini/README.md

 free to ask in the [official forum](http://forum.php-mvc.net/).
 Note that this forum is fresh and new, more content will come over time.

+## Keep on track with development by following ...

+... on [Facebook](https://www.facebook.com/pages/The-PHP-MVC-Project/1488883564703966) or check this GitHub repo.

 ## Installation

 ### On Windows 7 (with EasyPHP)